|

 Correa reflexa 'Carpenter Rocks' (Australian Fuchsia) - Evergreen shrub growing 3-4 feet tall and wide with small clasping heart-shaped green leaves.
 Bright vermillion red, bell-shaped flowers are tipped with chartreuse.
 Profuse bloom fall through spring.
 Full sun to partial shade with good drainage.
 Drought tolerant once established.
 Attractive to hummingbirds.
 Hardy to the mid 20°s F. A Koala Blooms University of California Santa Cruz 2002 Plant Introduction.
 The name Correa honors José Francisco Correia de Serra, a Portuguese botanist and the specific epithet 'reflexa' is a Latin word meaning "turned back", referring to the angle at which the leaf-like bracts above the flowers join the stem.
 We discontinued growing this plant in 2007.

-Information displayed on this page about Correa reflexa 'Carpenter Rocks' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Correa reflexa 'Carpenter Rocks' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |